OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 -   FIM coverage to collect functional data

-The verification infrastructure can be in the verification folder here [OFS D5005 FIM Github Branch]  for evaluation and use.
+The verification infrastructure can be in the verification folder here [OFS D5005 FIM Github Branch](https://github.com/OFS/ofs-d5005)  for evaluation and use.

 ## **2 OFS High Level Architecture**
-<a name="high_level_arch"></a>

 OFS provides distinct datapaths that simplifies the design and integration process for add or for removing interface modules: